radek-daniluk/radek-daniluk.github.io/english.md

 Broad programming interest causes that I do not have a preference to work with a specific technology or language.
 However, I want to effectively utilise **good programming practices** and **modern methods** of code creation and maintenance.

 I am **meticulous** and I like to go into technical details.
 I prefer tasks demanding thorough approach.
-I love to **teach new things** and **expand my knowledge** in different fields.
+I love to **learn new things** and **expand my knowledge** in different fields.
 I do not like monotony so I enjoy automating work.

 I have practical knowledge of **teleinformatic and telecommunication networks**.
 My commercial experience inculdes core and radio access of **cellular networks** (**SS7**, **GSM**, **UMTS**, **LTE**) and **TCP/IP**.

 I am **Linux** fan and I have commercial experience as power user.
 At home I am using: Ubuntu, Debian, ArchLinux and OpenWRT.

-I can ephatize with people and I can explain technical issues to non technical staff in simple words.
+I can emphatize with people and I can explain technical issues to non technical staff in simple words.

-If it would be required I could gladly widen my basic knowledge in field of **electronics**, **energy industry** or **civil engineering**.
+If it is required I can easly  widen my basic knowledge in field of **electronics**, **energy industry** or **civil engineering**.

 I am also trying to become better person and value friendly people with good sense of humor.

-Currently I am developing my smallholding in Sarniak village in lubelskie voivodeship, so I prefer to start working in this voivoidship.
+Currently I am developing my small farm in Sarniak village in lubelskie voivodeship, so I would prefer work in this area.

 ## <a name="experience"></a>Professional Experience
 #### X.2013 – V.2014